Table of contents

 Does being a medical marijuana patient affect one’s Second Amendment rights?
 Asked differently, can you legally own a gun with a medical marijuana card?

-Unfortunately, the simple answer is no. Because the federal government says cannabis is illegal, medical cannabis users are thought to be utilizing a controlled substance.
-As such, according to federal law, medical marijuana patients cannot legally purchase firearms.
+Unfortunately, the simple answer is no. Because the federal government says cannabis is illegal and considers it a Schedule 1 drug, medical cannabis users are thought to be utilizing a controlled substance.
+According to federal law, medical marijuana patients cannot legally purchase firearms.

-However, gun and cannabis laws vary from state to state, and there’s a lot more to cannabis and gun ownership than meets the eye.
-This piece dives into more details surrounding bearing firearms as a medical cannabis user and what you should keep in mind when considering adding either to your life.
-Note that nothing in this article constitutes legal advice and if you have specific questions about medical cannabis in your state, we recommend consulting a lawyer.
+However, gun and cannabis laws vary from state to state, and there’s much more to cannabis and gun ownership than meets the eye.
+This piece details more about bearing firearms as a medical cannabis user and what you should keep in mind when considering adding either to your life.
+Note that nothing in this article constitutes legal advice, and if you have specific questions about medical cannabis in your state, we recommend consulting a lawyer.

 What the Law Says About Medical Marijuana and Gun Ownership

 The federal laws governing firearm ownership and medical marijuana stretch back for decades.
 The Gun Control Act of 1968 prohibits individuals from possessing guns or ammunition if they are addicted to or use any controlled substance.